riju-stone/go-rest/README.md

-# go-auth
+# go-rest-ap
-Role-based Authentication API using JWT &amp; Go
+A complete API written in Go, that does almost everything 😉